 Site this tree in a spot where it will receive at least part sun.
 Full sun is best to encourage flowering.

-Alkaline and acidic soils are both handled well by this tree.
+Alkaline and acidic soils are both handled well by this tree as long as soil drains well.
 It can also tolerate the full range of soils from sand to clay.

 Temperature and Humidity

 Hardy in Zones 4 through 8, Yellowwood tolerates both hot summers and cold winters well, although intense winter cold can reduce flowering in the spring.
 It's a low maintenance specimen for your landscape that isn't fussy about humidity.

 The yellowwood is one of the Fabaceae family members that does not utilize nitrogen fixation.
 You may need to fertilize it if tests show N levels are low and symptoms like yellowing foliage appear.
 Test to be sure as conditions like drought or overwatering have the potential to also cause yellow leaves.

 Types of Yellowwood Tree